SFDO-Tooling/CumulusCI/docs/robot.rst

 Configuring the ``robot`` task
 --------------------------

-The robot framework command-line test runner supports more than 50 `command line options
+The Robot Framework command-line test runner supports more than 50 `command line options
 <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#command-line-options-for-test-execution>`_.
 To make the ``robot`` task simpler to use, we've only exposed a few of the